Why Successful SMS Live by Aviation Leading Indicators

 - How to Create an Aviation SMS Audit Plan

-8 – Average Number Days to Complete CPAs / Close Issues by Risk Level
+8 – Average Number of Days to Complete CPAs / Close Issues by Risk Level

 Average days to complete assigned safety tasks is a fantastic measurement of management’s performance.
 Moreover, it’s a clear indicator of what management’s performance will be like in the future.
 It’s indicative of safety performance in actively managed areas of the SMS.
 Assigned safety tasks may include, but are not limited to: